HavenEngineering/migrate-contentful/README.md

 ### Config

-The library expects the followin environment variables to be set:
+The library expects the following environment variables to be set:

 env|description
 ---|---